Producer-Consumer/Producer-Consumer-repo/README.md

-#Producer-Consumer Framework
+# Producer-Consumer Framework

-###Table of contents
+### Table of contents
 -----------------------

--Introduction
--Functionalities
--Requirements
+- Introduction
+- Functionalities
+- Requirements
--Framework Syntax
+- Framework Syntax
--Authors Information
+- Authors Information

-###Introduction
+### Introduction
 ------------------

 The **Producer-Consumer** framework simplifies the task of exposing RESTful endpoints with implicit rules, it abstracts away the implementation of RESTful architecture from the *Plain Old Java Object*.

-###TFunctionalities
+### Functionalities
 ----------------------

-Following are the functionalities that are offered by **Producer-Consumer** framework:
+Following are the functionalities offered by **Producer-Consumer** framework:

 - [x] Producer annotations to expose RESTful endpoints
 - [x] Automatic documentation of exposed RESTful endpoints
-- [ ] Consumer Annotation to consume RESTful endpoints ( Working in Progress)
+- [ ] Consumer annotations to consume RESTful endpoints ( Working in Progress)

-###Requirements
+### Requirements
 ------------------

 The **Producer-Consumer** framework has following dependencies:

--Embedded tomcat
+- Embedded tomcat

-###Framework Syntax
+### Framework Syntax
 ----------------------

-Following list provides detailed information on each of the annotations that are defined in this framework to expose a RESTful endpoint and consume a given endpoint.
+Following list provides detailed information on each of the annotations defined in this framework to expose and consume a RESTful endpoint.

-###Authors Information
+### Authors Information
 -------------------------

--Suvandhana Nemani - @ Suvandhana-Nemani
+- Suvandhana Nemani (@Suvandhana-Nemani)
+  - suvandhana.nemani@gmail.com
--Naveen Kumar Shivarathri - @ Naveen-Kumar-Shivarathri
+- Naveen Kumar Shivarathri (@Naveen-Kumar-Shivarathri)
+  - naveenkumarjn@outlook.com